 Always bite off a bit more than you can chew

-When it comes to web development jobs, we always advise people to take on something they’re not quite qualified for.
+When it comes to web development jobs, we always advise people to take on something they’re not fully qualified for.
 Having to learn as you work is a great way to upskill fast.

 The same goes for bootcamps.
 Bootcamps are usually fast-paced, so there often isn’t a lot of time to rest on your laurels.
 However, always try set the bar high for yourself, and push yourself to meet these challenges.
 Learning how to code can be hard, but if you opt for the easiest paths you definitely won’t learn as much, and you might even regret your experience